alex-ball/HowTo-DataImpact/how-to-measure-impact.md

 evidence of impact (Expectation III).
 Furthermore, although this funding body does not extend the expectation of logging access to data held by external repositories, organisations are reminded that such information would be "a valuable indicator of impact".

-EPSRC explains that information on data access informs decisions about data retention; the funding body does not expect data to be retained if it has attracted no interest, once a period of 10 years has lapsed from last access (Expectation VII).
-Data citations or "any other metric based on reliable source of evidence widelt accepted at the time" can be used as evidence of interest shown in the dataset [@epsrc2014cla].
+EPSRC explains that information on data access can inform decisions about data retention.
+The funding body does not expect data to be retained if it has attracted no interest, once a period of 10 years has lapsed from last access (Expectation VII).
+Data citations or "any other metric based on reliable source of evidence widely accepted at the time" can be used as evidence of interest shown in the dataset [@epsrc2014cla].

 For researchers in short term: getting credit for full range of research outputs.